 <guid isPermaLink="false">Unique post ID</guid>

-<content:encoded><![CDATA[ post content ]]></content:encoded>
+<content:encoded><![CDATA[ Post content ]]></content:encoded>

 </item>